 This is exciting news for our patient services team, as they continue to find new and innovative ways to provide remarkable experiences, on-site and in patient’s homes.

-In this interview, Sandra Webb, our Director of Home Health shares the impact the pandemic has had on her team and their work, and why she’s so passionate about the importance of listening to the voice of the patient.
+In this interview, Sandra Webb, our Head of Clinical Management shares the impact the pandemic has had on her team and their work, and why she’s so passionate about the importance of listening to the voice of the patient.

 Watch the video:

 Hello, my name is Sandra Webb and I am Head of Clinical Management.
 I look after all of the world outside of North America and Latin America, and essentially, I support arranging for our nurses to be out in the field to support patients in their own environment on their clinical trial journey.

 My greatest passion and in this role is I’m the person that has to listen to the patient, what that patient needs, not just the patient, their family, their caregivers, and as their advocate, and as the voice of the patient, I can help develop our service to make sure that we’re delivering exactly what our patients needs.

 The impact of COVID on our team has kept us incredibly busy.
 We have had to support lots of our clients to ensure that their clinical trials are delivered in this pandemic.

 A lot of patients are unable to come to the hospital for various reasons, whether it be hospital may not be open to patients, they may not have any staff available to see the patients, or simply both patients are too ill to come into the hospital, and if they did contract COVID, it could be devastating for them.
 So we’re incredibly busy supporting the sites to make sure that the patients can be seen in their home environment.